yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: The error trait fills three roles in rust.

 First, it lets us represent an open set of errors by converting any type that implements the error trait into an error trait object.
+This is useful for composing errors, and it is what lets us expose source errors via the error trait regardless of their actual type.

-Second, it lets us then react to specific errors by letting us try to downcast them back to their original type safely, rather than using match as we would with enums.
+Second, the error trait lets us then react to specific errors by letting us try to downcast them back to their original type safely, rather than using match as we would with enums.

-Finally, it provides a reporting interface for all errors.
+Finally, it provides an interface for reporters.

-Next slide: Lets dig into what I mean by that...
+Next slide: The concept of error reporters isn't a concept that is common in the rust ecosystem today or any language's error handling ecosystem as far as I know.
+The only reason they exist in rust is because of the rust error trait.

 ---